emmairwin/community_curriculum/market_pulse/FFOS/en/introduction.md

 **Brazil, Mexico, India, Bangladesh, Philippines, Russia, Colombia**

 Is this you?
-Here are some qualities we think would make a great market research detective:
+Here are some qualities we think would make a great market pulse detective:

 * **Interested in Market Research**:  There's a fantastic [Wikipedia Page](http://en.wikipedia.org/wiki/Market_research) on the subject!
 * **Analytical**:  You are logical,  notice patterns, contradictions, trends and  inconsistencies in many things, especially marketing and advertisement.
 Wikipedia, of course has a page on [Analytical Skill](http://en.wikipedia.org/wiki/Analytical_skill).